What Is Microlearning and Why It Works: The Science Explained

 What

 QUICK ANSWER: Microlearning is an educational approach that delivers content in small, focused bursts typically lasting 1-7 minutes.
 It works because it aligns with how human brains naturally process and retain information—through short, spaced interactions that leverage cognitive load theory and the forgetting curve.
-Research shows microlearning can improve retention rates by up to 80% compared to traditional learning methods, making it particularly effective for modern attention spans and busy schedules.
+Studies in cognitive psychology, including research published in peer-reviewed journals, demonstrate that microlearning significantly improves retention rates compared to traditional learning methods, making it particularly effective for modern attention spans and busy schedules.

 AT-A-GLANCE: